afreeorange/goaccess-reports/README.md

     --website foo.example.com
 ```

 Add `--no-fetch-logs` or `--no-sync-logs` to disable automatic fetching and syncing.
+Add `--delete-logs-if-not-in-bucket` to remove any local logs that are not in the bucket (I have a 3 month retention policy).

 You will need the AWS CLI configured to pull and push to your buckets.
 Assumed that this is the `default` profile; customize as you see fit.